 Why is it important to assess the carbon footprint of CCS?

 Questions are often raised whether it is worthwhile introducing CCS as CO2 emission mitigating measure.
 CCS has been accused of being both inefficient and high energy consumption.
 Since the objective of CCS is to reduce CO2 emissions by capturing and permanently storing CO2 in subsurface/subsea reservoirs, it makes sense that CCS should not lead to more CO2 being emitted than is ultimately stored.
 Gassnova thus felt the urgent need for establishing a possibility to do sound and best possible calculations of the carbon footprint for CCS.

 “In cooperation with DNVGL and Carbon Limits AS, Gassnova has developed a tool to calculate the amount of CO2 emitted during any given CCS operation.”

-It is based on an Excel spreadsheet model and the greenhouse gas emission factors are taken from open source databases.
-Gassnova will use this tool to summarize the carbon footprint of the present Full-scale CCS project.
+The tool is based on an Excel spreadsheet model and the greenhouse gas emission factors are taken from open source databases.
+Gassnova has used this tool to summarize the carbon footprint of the Longship project.

-Project partners Fortum Oslo Varme, Norcem and Equinor will contribute with consumption figures for their aspects of the project in waste-to-energy capture, concrete production capture and transportation and storage, respectively.
+Project partners Fortum Oslo Varme, Heidelberg Materials and Northern Lights has contributed with consumption figures for their aspects of the project in waste-to-energy capture, cement production capture and transportation and storage, respectively.

-Preliminary results based on very early input data indicate a carbon footprint (i.e. the CO2 emitted from all material, chemicals and fuels consumed and all necessary transport and activities involved in constructing and operating one CCS chain) that will be in the range of 3-10% of the CO2 stored.
+Results based on input data indicate a carbon footprint (i.e. the CO2 emitted from all material, chemicals and fuels consumed and all necessary transport and activities involved in constructing and operating one CCS chain) that is in the range of 5-10% of the CO2 stored.
 This is further dependent on the number of years the storage facility is in operation and whether the full capacity of the storage site is used.